Trump campaign says he is 'safe' after shots fired near him – DW – 09/15/2024

 Trump campaign says he is 'safe' after shots fired near himSeptember 15, 2024

-Shots were fired near Donald Trump, his team reported on Sunday, though the exact circumstances were not immediately clear.
+Shots were fired near Donald Trump, his team reported on Sunday, in the US state of Florida.

-The incident reportedly took place in the vicinity of the Trump International Golf Course in West Palm Beach.

 "President Trump is safe following gunshots in his vicinity.
-No further details at this time," said a statement from his campaign spokesman Steven Cheung.
+No further details at this time," said a statement from Trump campaign spokesman Steven Cheung.

+The shots were reportedly fired close to the Trump International Golf Course in West Palm Beach.
+The US Secret Service said it was investigating and confirmed that the incident took place shortly before 2 p.m.
+"The former president is safe," the Secret Service confirmed.

 It was not immediately clear if the gunfire was targeted at the Republican presidential nominee and the campaign did not provide any details.